 Fire extinguishers, propane, helium, & oxygen tanks are accepted.
 Also consider returning tanks to the seller.

-Residents can drop-off food scraps for composting at the Alpha Ridge Landfill Composting Facility.
-Learn more about what is accepted and how the composting process works.
+Residents can drop-off food scraps and compostable items for composting at the Alpha Ridge Landfill Composting Facility.

 Items Accepted: Mattresses and box springs of all sizes.
 Please load vertically in trailer.
 No wet mattresses due to mold possibilities.